ncatlab/nlab-content/pages/450.md

 * G.J.
 Ellis, and R.J.
 Steiner.
 Higher-dimensional crossed modules and the homotopy groups of $(n+1)$-ads, J. Pure Appl.
 Algebra, 46  {1987} 117--136.

-* J.[L. Loday.
+* J.-L. Loday.
 Spaces with finitely many nontrivial homotopy groups, J. Pure Appl.
 Algebra, 24 (1982) 179--202.

 * [[Ronnie Brown]] and J.-L. Loday.
 Van Kampen theorems for diagrams of spaces.
 Topology 26 (1987) 311--335.
 With an appendix by M. Zisman.